nathanaelnoir/CV-Website/README.md

 # https://niederwieser-cv.netlify.app

-> Welcome to my _new_ blog!
+> Welcome to my _CV_ page!
 It's JavaScript from head to toe using the amazing site generator [Gatsby](https://gatsbyjs.org) and [`styled-components`](https://styled-components.com) for the design and layout.
 The latter relies heavily on the awesome CSS grid, by the way.